dianavile/CV/README.md

 I won a full Google scholarshipgrant to attend the Front-end Web Developer Digital Nanodegree Program @ Udacity.
 In several months, I learned  how to build high quality websites and dynamic applications to create a satisfying user experiences for the web.
 At that time, creating Progressive Web Applications in React was part of the program. https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011

-## Skills:
-**Front-end skills:**
-* HTML5,
-* CSS3 (Flexbox, Grid, Animations),
-* Sass,
-* Bootstrap 4,
-* Responsive Web Design,
-* Web Accessibility,
-* Web Design & Prototyping with Figma,
-* Git,
-* jQuery,
-* Javascript (Functional Programming & Object-Oriented Programming (OOP)),
-* React JS
-* Redux
-* Jasmine (JS testing)
-* Nodejs
-* XAMPP
-* MySQL, SQL queries
-* Algoritms, Datatypes.

-### Other:
-Other than coding, I enjoy [writing about coding](https://medium.com/@diana.vile).
-I also like to visit musea, cinema and other cultural activities.
-You can call me for a Chai Latte or coffee and walk in nature.
-Enjoying familylife and constantly learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.